Contents

 In February, VAHS hosted a group from The Circus Ring of Fame during its annual Induction Week.
 Mark and Tina Gebel-Williams, the children of Gunter and Sigrid Gebel-Williams, joined the group.
 The siblings shared what it was like to live and travel on the circus train.

+Mark and Tina reminisced about how wonderful it was living close to family.
+Mark remarked that education was very important to his father, who insisted tutors be hired to educate all the children who travelled with the circus.
 Initially, the family shared one rail car.
 When Mark and Tina each started their own families, two more rail cars were added in succession so they were able to move freely among the three rail cars.
 They attribute this lifestyle to the reason that today they live in three houses together on a cul-de-sac in Venice.

 VAHS docents Mike and Richard flanking Chucko the Clown